zemitswasfuh/fs-pet-shop/1_fs.md

 ## Bonus

-Add a shebang to the start of the `pets.js` file and modify its permissions so it can be run from the command-line without the `node` command.
+Add a shebang(#!) to the start of the `pets.js` file and modify its permissions so it can be run from the command-line without the `node` command.
 For example:

 ```shell
 $ ./pets.js read